Who are the KOURA grants for?

 Permanent and temporary employees and work groups of Yle and MTV and their subsidiaries who have participated in creating copyrighted Finnish original works.

-Companies, collectives, and independent entrepreneurs, i.e. anyone who organises seminars and group instruction.
+Companies, collectives, and independent entrepreneurs, i.e. anyone who organizes seminars and group education.
 Expense grants and working grants can also be awarded to working groups, in which case the leader of the working group must meet the aforementioned eligibility requirements.

 The occupational title of the grant applicant/work group leader is not a decisive criterion for the awarding of grants; the focus is on the content of the copyrighted material created by the applicant/work group leader.
 For this reason, an account on the copyrighted content created by the applicant/work group leader from the last three years must be included in the application.
 E.g. production coordinators and persons in similar positions who have participated in creating media content may apply for and receive KOURA grants if the contents of the work have been significant from the point of view of copyright law.
 Persons only writing online articles, doing content marketing, or making YouTube content are not eligible to apply for grants.

-If it has been less than two years since an applicant has received a KOURA grant, he cannot receive another one.
-This two years waiting period does not concern an applicant who has been leading or been member of a work group that has received a KOURA grant.
+The application periods are in March and October.
+If it has been less than three application periods since an applicant has received a KOURA grant, he cannot receive another one.
+This waiting period does not concern an applicant who has had a grant less than 2000 euros.
+This waiting period does not concern either an applicant who has been leading or been a member of a work group, or has organized self a seminar or group education and had a Koura grant.

 You are eligible to apply even if you